 You can also easily transfer the money on your EIP card to your bank at EIPCard.com or by using the Money Network Mobile App, which can be downloaded onto a smart phone.
 The transaction limit on transfers to a bank account is $2,500.

 You will need the routing and account numbers for your bank account.
 If you lose your card (or accidentally throw it out), you can get a free replacement through MetaBank customer service.
 It will also waive any initial fee charged to a customer from an earlier date.
 You don’t need to know your card number to request a replacement, and you can also request a replacement by calling 800-240-8100 and choosing option 2 from the main menu.

 Privacy and spending limits

-Your card may be declined if you try to spend above the limit, or you may have to use cash to pay the amount over what's in your account.
-In some cases, such as when you're buying gas, the merchant may put a temporary hold on your card balance — sometimes more than the amount you used to make a purchase.
+Your card may be declined if you try to spend above the limit, or you may have to use cash to pay the amount over what’s in your account.
+In some cases, such as when you’re buying gas, the merchant may put a temporary hold on your card balance — sometimes more than the amount of the purchase.
 Once processed, the money will be released and your balance will be adjusted.
-Pre-authorized funds may take up to seven days to be released back to your card account balance, and up to 31 days for car rentals.
+Pre-authorized funds may take up to seven days to be released back to your card account balance.
+For car rentals, it can take up to 31 days.

 John Waggoner covers all things financial for AARP, from budgeting and taxes to retirement planning and Social Security.
 Previously he was a reporter for Kiplinger’s Personal Finance and USA Today and has written books on investing and the 1998 financial crisis.
 Waggoner’s USA Today investing column ran in dozens of newspapers for 25 years.